littleboycoding/candy-machine-sdk/README.md

 This library provided simple & opinionated API to interact with on-chain metaplex's candy machine, The goal is to make it easiser to integrate candy machine with any web or app.

+Compatible with both Node.js or web browser environment 🌍.

 ## Available API 📔

 - mint - Mint token